Birdwatching Basics

 • Certify your yard as a Certified Wildlife Habitat through the National Wildlife Federation and educate your neighbors.
 Click here for more info.

-• Learn about other actions you can take to keep birds safe and healthy in the Bird Friendly Communities section of the Travis Audubon website.
+• Learn about other actions you can take to keep birds safe and healthy on our Bird-friendly Communities page.

 Expected Backyard Bird Species in the Austin Area